Ceyenne Doroshow: G.L.I.T.S.

-In 2020, Doroshow and her team at G.L.I.T.S. bailed LGBTQ inmates out of jails to house them in safe Airbnb rentals during the COVID-19 pandemic.
+Doroshow and her G.L.I.T.S. team bailed LGBTQ inmates out of jails in 2020 to house them in safe Airbnb rentals during the COVID-19 pandemic.
 They also secured rent money and raised enough money to buy a $2 million 12-unit residential building that would be a free safe place for Black trans folks to live.
 The G.L.I.T.S.
 House in Queens, N.Y., opened in November.